Instructions and Rules in Oulanka National Park

 - In Kuusamo leaves change colour from mid-September to the beginning of October, when the first freezing weather causes them to fall from the trees.

-- Permanent snow generally falls around mid-October.
+- Winter in the Koillismaa region is harsh, due to sub-zero temperatures and heavy snowfall.
+We recommend winter trekking only for the more experienced.
+Permanent snow generally falls around mid-October.
 An average of 85 cm of snow falls each year.
 The lowest temperature ever recorded at Kiutaköngäs is -46 °C.

-- The annual spring flood normally begins in mid-May and waters stay at a higher level to the beginning of June, when calypsos (Calypso bulbosa) begin to bloom.
+- Spring arrives in the Koillismaa region in the last week of April as the days get longer.
+The annual spring flood normally begins in mid-May and waters stay at a higher level to the beginning of June, when calypsos (Calypso bulbosa) begin to bloom.

 - Summer begins only around mid-June when the ground has thawed.

 - Read more on hiking in winter in Oulanka.

 It is important that you get as much information as possible about your hiking destination in advance and prepare for your trip thoroughly.
 Knowing your route and sticking to it and knowing what the weather has in store, will help make your trip a success.
 It is also good to know if the forest fire warning is in effect.
 The Rukatunturi-Oulanka 1:50 000 outdoor map is very good to have when setting-off on a hike.

 - Dress for hiking in colorrful clothes and according to the weather.
 Find out about the weather and conditions in advance.

 - Mobile telephones work quite well in Oulanka National Park, except in some gorges and canyons.

 - Make sure you pack a first-aid kit.
 If you face an emergency on your hike, e.g. get lost, get injured or observe wildfire, call 112 and report an emergency.
 More information on how to act in an emergency.

 - Before your trip see also page What is New.